Meet Karyn Speaking Media Blog Contact Call +1-858-603-3133 Login

 Does your blood sugar spike after suppertime?
 Humor can help lower the increase in blood sugar you experience after eating a meal.
 A research study from Japan showed that those who watched a brief comedy show after eating had lower glucose values than those who did not see the program.

 Over two days, participants were given identical meals.
-On one day, they watched a humorless lecture, and the next they watched a Japanese comedy show.
+One day, they watched a humorless lecture, and the next they watched a Japanese comedy show.
 The group of 19 people with diabetes and five without had their blood glucose monitored during the study.

 Studies show that laughing lowers your levels of the stress hormones cortisol and adrenaline.
 Cortisol increases insulin resistance, while adrenaline tells your liver to pump more glucose into your blood.
 The combined effect can be a lasting reduction in blood glucose levels.
 In other words, laughter can probably help lower your blood glucose and keep it down for quite a while!